ThomG1/record_collectors_db/README.md

 ## UX

 The central background image of the site is an image of a well-worn collection of records.
-This should provide a familiarity to the user as it emulates the process of being in a record shop, flipping through sleeves.
+This should provide a familiarity to the user as it emulates the process of being in a record shop.

-The central background image is enclosed between light brown headers and footers, this is designed to give the feel of a shelf, also aiming at creating familiarity for the user.
+The central background image is beneath a light brown header, this is designed to give the feel of a shelf, also aiming at creating familiarity for the user.

 The Home page is laid out around a central carousel, that allows users to flick through entries.